 (f) the receiving party is required to produce as a result of subpoena issued by a court or administrative agency (e.g., FERC, CPUC, etc.), provided the receiving party first provides timely notice, such that the other party can make proper objections to such subpoena.

-10. All Confidential Information shall be returned to the other Party within ten (10) days following a written notice for a return of such documents by the other Party disclosing the Confidential Information.
+10. The Confidential Information that is written, except for that portion that may be found in analyses, compilations, studies or other documents shall be returned to the non-disclosing Party within ten (10) days following a written notice for a return of such documents by the other Party disclosing the Confidential Information..
+That portion of the Confidential Information that is found in analyses, compilations, studies or other documents prepared by or for the non-disclosing Party, the Confidential Information that is oral and the Confidential Information that is not so requested to be returned, will be held by the non-disclosing Party and be kept subject to the terms of this agreement, or destroyed.

 11. Following are the names, addresses, telephone and fax numbers of Kern River and Enron to whom any communications regarding this Confidentiality Agreement are to be directed, unless specified otherwise in writing by either Kern River or Enron, subsequent to the execution of this Confidentiality Agreement.